a-h/understanding-lsp/slides.md

 ---

-# Parser should return something useful
+# The parser should return something useful

 ```
 Input:                @pizza{1